yiyuezhuo/EFDCLGT_LR_Files.jl/readme.md

 ## TODO list

-- [ ] Remove poor developed third library, such as "TimeSeries"
+- [x] Remove poor developed third library, such as "TimeSeries"
-- [ ] Decouple TimeArray and Runner related code.
+- [ ] Decouple DateDataFrame and Runner related code.
 - [ ] Move some logic / shared data from `SimulationTemplate` to other place.
 - [ ] Drop Julia again.